By Fr. Garry Richmeier

 Over my 25 years as a counselor, people have often come to me saying they are feeling down or depressed.
 They wonder what is wrong and they want to fix it.

-I thought today I would share with you some of my experience about what to do when you’re feeling doing, feeling the blues, especially when it lasts a while.
+I thought today I would share with you some of my experience about what to do when you’re feeling down, feeling the blues, especially when it lasts a while.

 First of all, I want to say that these feelings are normal.
 These feelings arise out of events and situations we are going through, like loss, pain, disappointment or unfulfilled expectations.
 It is normal, human stuff to feel bad about such life experiences.
 But if the feeling lasts for a while, if they last too long, then they can get in the way of living life.
 That is when people turn to counselors, wondering “what can I do to make this different.”